FOR IMMEDIATE RELEASE

 He encourages the public to look for D-shaped exit holes in the tree that are roughly the size of a pencil eraser; dead limbs at the top of the tree, and areas within the tree canopy showing small trunk spouts.
 If you see any of this, or aren’t sure, contact a certified tree arborist.
 A chemical product injected into the trunk of the tree can wipe out EAB and provide protection for two years.
 Not sure what kind of trees are in your yard?
 Contact an expert such as Arborscapes.

 You can also call the USDA Emerald Ash Borer Hotline at 1-866-322-4512 if you have questions or suspect an infestation.
+You can read more about it in this news post from WRAL: “A beetle smaller than a quarter could wipe out North Carolina’s ash trees”

 “If the beetle is inside the tree, we can still treat the tree and kill the insect that’s inside,” Morrison says.
 “This is definitely important.”